Ga11u/tekna-workshop/cassandra/README.md

 ## Step 2: Define a single Cassandra node
 Create a docker-compose file `docker-compose.yml` where you will define the docker container for one single instance of Cassandra.

 The `docker-compose.yml` should look like this (you can use any text editor like `vi`, `nano` and `WordPad` or GUI to write the compose file).
-You can find an example in [docker-compose-single.yml](docker-compose-single.yml) or do `cp docker-compose-single.yml docker-compose.yml`:
+You can find an example in [docker-compose-single.yml](docker-compose-single.yml) or do `cp docker-compose-single.yml docker-compose.yml` (if you have cloned the git repo):
 ```yml
 version: '3'